 It is customary to include your location on your resume, even if you are planning to work remotely.
 Some job-seekers choose to omit their location, but most employers prefer to know where you are based.
 Your city and state of residence will suffice; it is not necessary to include your entire address.
 The rest of the resume will make it clear that you are willing and able to work from home.

 As with any resume, you should begin your resume content with a brief summary section.
-Your professional summary cannot be generic, however; you must tailor your summary to the position you are applying for.
+Your professional summary cannot be generic, however; you must tailor your resume summary to the position you are applying for.
 This means both tailoring it to suit the specifics of the role itself—if it is a customer support job, emphasize your customer support experience, and so on—and to the fact that it is a remote role.

 You can do this by summarizing the experience you have with working remotely and collaborating over distances.
 For example, noting that you have provided strong client support by email and phone, maintained high customer satisfaction scores throughout your career, or facilitated video conferences with coworkers and clients will show that you are comfortable working with customers and teammates remotely.
 Emphasizing the competencies that aid in working remotely will take your resume to the top of the pile.